tejuscs/adb_azure/adb-provisioning-pre-requisites/adb-provisioning-pre-requisites.md

 As a database user, DBA or application developer:

-1. Rapidly deploy autonomous transaction processing databases in DB@Azure.
+1. Create Resource Group and Virtual Network in Azure portal.

 ## Task 1: Create a Resource Group